 Broadcasts & Automations Performance

-The Platform gathers engagement data that can help you better understand how your audience uses and reacts to your apps and messages.
-Use the Platform’s Performance Analytics and Real-Time Data collection to interpret that data and learn how to best interact with your users.
+Performance Analytics & Reporting covers multiple aspects of broadcasts and automations, including results and status.
+The platform gathers engagement data to help you understand how your audience uses and reacts to your messages.
+You use Performance Analytics and Real-Time Data collection to interpret that data and interact with your users.

 The platform provides access to engagement data via: